react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 ## Note on mixing React Navigation 5 and React Navigation 6 packages

-While we don't recommend doing it, it's possible to mix `@react-navigation/xxx` packages from the `6.x.x` and `5.x.x` version ranges to make upgrades easier.
+To make upgrading easier, it is possible to mix packages from the `6.x.x` and `5.x.x` version ranges.
 However, there are a few things you need to keep in mind:

-- If you're using `@react-navigation/native@5.x.x` and navigators with `6.x.x` version, it will work in 2 conditions:
+- If you're using `@react-navigation/native@5.x.x` and navigators with `6.x.x` version:

-  - You need to have latest `5.x.x` version of `@react-navigation/native` package installed.
+  - You need to have latest `5.x.x` version of `@react-navigation/native` package installed which includes some backported APIs.
-  - The deprecated APIs in `6.x.x` versions of the navigators will not work at all, you will need to use the new APIs instead.
-  - The breaking changes from the "General changes" section won't be applicable.
+  - You don't need to worry about any of the breaking changes under "General changes" section.
+They are only applicable when you upgrade `@react-navigation/native` package.

-- If you're using `@react-navigation/native@6.x.x` and navigators with `5.x.x` version, you need to pay attention to the breaking changes under "General changes" section. `backBehavior`
+- If you're using `@react-navigation/native@6.x.x` and any navigators with `5.x.x` version:

+  - Make sure to pay attention to the breaking changes under "General changes" section.
+Everything else should work as expected.

-- If you use TypeScript, you may encounter type errors when using mixing `5.x.x` and `6.x.x`.
+In both cases, if you use TypeScript, you may encounter type errors when using mixing `5.x.x` and `6.x.x` due to changes in types.
 We suggest ignoring those errors until you can upgrade your packages.

 ## General changes